pingcap/docs-cn/FAQ.md

     ansible-playbook rolling_update.yml
     ```

-#### What is the effect of rolling udpates?
+#### How are the rolling updates done?

-When you apply rolling updates to TiDB services, the running application is not affected.
+When you apply rolling updates to the TiDB services, the running application is not affected.
 You need to configure the minimum cluster topology (TiDB * 2, PD * 3, TiKV * 3).
 If the Pump/Drainer service is involved in the cluster, it is recommended to stop Drainer before rolling updates.
 When you update TiDB, Pump is also updated.

 #### How to upgrade when I deploy TiDB using Binary?